Braulee7/CS314-Term-Project/README.md

 correct submodule directory before doing any git commands.
 Running `git status` in the terminal is useful to identify this.
 Additionally the GitLens VS code extension is helpful in identifying these submodules.

+### Continuous Integration
+I have set up Github Actions to run the automatic testing frameworks on the independent directories.
+When you try to push your code to the main repo it will be tested to make sure everything runs correctly with vitest on the front end and supertest on the backend.
+I recommend doing test driven development, that is write your tests first then start implementing your feature.